andleb/blog/content/authors/admin/_index.md

 I am currently a graduate student in Statistics at the University of California, Berkeley.
-My interests and experience coincide in combining computationally-intensive approaches with more traditional analytical methods, especially in the realm of finance.
+My interests and experience coincide in combining computationally-intensive approaches with more traditional analytical methods in diverse fields.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/leban_andrej-cv.pdf" "newtab" >}}resumé{{< /staticref >}}. -->